 If you go for a rolling monthly plan with Surfshark, you’ll be paying the same as ExpressVPN, $12.95.
 Commit for six months and you’ll start saving, though, as the price drops to just $6.49.
 The real bargains start when you commit for a year – taking the free 12 months that comes with that plan into account, the monthly price is dropped to just $2.49 a month.

 Although Surfshark used to be even cheaper, it’s still a serious bargain, and as our top-rated cheap VPN there’s no way it can’t win this round.
+However, it's worth noting that Surfshark's prices do increase after the initial period, while ExpressVPN's stay the same.
+It still works out better value, though.

 ExpressVPN vs Surfshark: Which is faster?